MarkPearlCoZa/Blog_General/_posts/2016-10-28-Common-Team-Code-Style.md

 category: Unpublished
 ---

 When you start mob programming for the first time there will be conflict.

-More than often this conflict exists because there is a discrepency in the coding standards and approaches amongst your team.
+More than often this conflict exists because there is a discrepency in the coding standards and approaches amongst the individuals in your team.

-Before, having a consistent team coding standard and approaches was hard.
+Before, having a consistent team coding standard and approach was hard.
 If you were in teams similar to the ones I was in, you probably had a team document outlining stylistic code prefences, a peer review process when someone completed a feature, or even practiced pair programming.
-While all these practices are good, they are not as good as mob programming at achieving a consistent team code standard and approach.
+While all these practices are good, they are not as good as mob programming at achieving a consistentcy.

 It comes down to two things that mob programming does that other practices do not do at the same level: